 Learn about parks and attractions before visiting.
 Pack the appropriate food, water, and layers for the season's weather.

-Start PlanningKeep to designated trails and campsites, practice waterfall safety, and always follow posted signage.
+Start PlanningKeep to designated trails, camp at existing or designated sites, practice waterfall safety, and always follow posted signage.
 Be cautious, and always stay within your party's skill level.

 Pack it in, pack it out.
-Place any and all waste in a garbage bag to dispose of properly.
+Place any and all waste in a garbage bag to take home.
 Don't forget pet & human waste!

 Instead of handling them, take pictures of flowers and insects.
 Don’t stack river rocks to be sure to protect salamanders and other creatures' habitats.